 |Name||The Methodist tradition is Protestant, which is marked by significant disagreement with Roman Catholicism on several important issues (see below).||The word “Baptist” comes from the practice of “Believer’s Baptism,” which is the belief that only professing Christians should be baptized, not infants.
 The Baptist tradition, however, has other values and emphases besides Believer’s Baptism.|

 |Branch of Christianity||Ministering to the poor and suffering, the Holiness Movement within 19th century Methodism sparked the Pentecostal movement in the 21st century.||The Baptist tradition is also Protestant (see below).|

 |Early influencers||Isaac Watts (1674-1748), William Wilberforce (1759-1833)||John Smyth (1570-1612), Roger Williams (1603-1683)|

 |Known for||Ministering to the poor and suffering; the Holiness Movement within 19th century Methodism sparked the Pentecostal movement in the 21st century.||Believer’s Baptism, congregational church government, and the separation of church and state.|

 Methodist and Baptist Beliefs Compared

 The liberal-progressive side in these traditions argues that churches must change to be relevant to modern society.
-The conservative side believes that the church must maintain its historical convictions to serve as an anchor to an ever-changing society.
+The conservative side believes the church must maintain its historical convictions to anchor an ever-changing society.